BevanR/php-coding-task/README.md

 ### Questions:

 1. What does the `final` keyword mean the [DownloadLog](orm/DownloadLog.php) model?
 What are the implications in removing the `final` declaration?

+> The `final` keyword prevents other classes from extending `class DownloadLog`, such that `class MyClass extends DownloadLog` would cause a fatal error. `final class` effectively declares the class as being a "leaf" at the end of a class "tree" (hierarchy).

 2. The current of implementation of [DownloadLog](orm/DownloadLog.php) contains a fatal error.
 What is it, and how would it be resolved?

+> It does not implement the `isModified()` method that `interface ActiveRecordInterface` requires.
+(There is also no autoloader to load undefined classes.)

 ### Coding task 1: